 The brain contains neuronal networks formed by axons and dendrifes, which connect neurons in different brain regions.
 Neurons of the cerebral cortex are organized in layers and columns10.
 The distribution, arrangement and presence of neurons (cytoarchitecture) differs between brain regions and is associated with connectivity and functional differences^{11,12}.
 Cytoarchitecture can be studied in histological sections stained for cell bodies13.
 Traditional cytoarchitectonic features include cell size, cell density, laminar thickness and arrangement, columnar arrangement of cells, cellular clustering, cortical thickness, as well as the sharpness of the white matter/grey matter border^{10,11,13-15}.
-Figure 1 illustrates the cytoarchitecture of the primary visual cortex (Brodmann Area 17, hOcl, or V1, from here on called hOcl), the secondary visual cortex (hOc2, Brodmann Area 18, or V2, from here on called hOc2), and the ventrally adjoining area hOc2^{10,12}.
+Figure 1 illustrates the cytoarchitecture of the primary visual cortex (Brodmann Area 17, hOcl, or V1, from here on called hOcl), the secondary visual cortex (hOc2, Brodmann Area 18, or V2, from here on called hOc2), and the ventrally adjoining areahOc23v12.
+While are part of a complex biological network for processing visual information19.
 While all three areas show the typical 6-layer structure of the isocortex, they differ with respect to their cytoarchitecture and role in information processing.

 Previous studies of our own group have analysed the cytoarchitecture of areas hOc1, hOc216 and hOc3v17.
 Borders between the areas were identified based on computerized image analysis and statistical tests^{1,6,17}.
-Such methods based on quantitative measures enable a reproducible identification of borders^{10-22}.
-The current stateof-the-art method for quantitative cytoarchitectonic analysis is based on the grey level index (GLI) as a measure of the volume fraction of cell bodies extracted along traverse19.
+Such methods based on quantitative measures enable a reproducible identification of borders^{19-22}.
+The current stateof-the-art method for quantitative cytoarchitectonic analysis is based on the grey level index (GLI) as a measure of the volume fraction of cell bodies extracted along traverses19.
 The latter are defined along the Laplacian field from the cortical layer I/layer II border to the white matter border on GLI images^{20,21,23}.
 The resulting GLI profiles